 The Army seemed to have generally kept to these principles but in areas where the locals were entirely hostile then they did whatever was needed to survive.

 A pivotal moment came when the 1st Front Army reached Zunyi, in northern Guizhou.
 For once the GMD were not in hot pursuit and the leadership reflected upon their position and tactics.
 Here on 6th Jan 1935 Mao was given military leadership of the Long March, some say ➚ he also took leadership of the whole Chinese Communist Party (CCP).
 It seems Mao later used this event to legitimize his control of the Communist Party against the claims of rivals.
 This seems a shrewd political re-writing of events, it is most unlikely that he was given such a command as only a few of the CCP leadership were present.
-Up until then they were led by strategy worked out by Russian advisers and Russian trained officers such as Wang Ming ➚.
+Up until then they were led by the strategy of Russian advisers and Russian trained officers such as Wang Ming ➚.
 Mao's guerrilla tactics at Jiangxi had proven far more successful than the urban revolutions advocated by Otto Braun (known by Chinese name Li De).
 The meeting rejected the Russian advisers and backed Mao's leadership.

 Their initial plan was to join up with a Soviet in Sichuan, but GMD forces held all the crossings over the Yangzi, and the GMD expected them to make for the crossing at Chongqing.
 They were forced to break out West into Yunnan to cross the river there and take the long route through mountains into northern Sichuan.
 It was on this trek that the Long Marchers met their hardest challenges.
 They had to take the heavily defended crossings of the Yangzi and Dadu rivers.
 In Yunnan, where the Yangzi is called the Jinsha ‘The River of Golden Sands’ they made a brave crossing at Jiaopingdu 皎平渡 taking ten days for everyone to cross in a handful of small boats.
 After crossing into Sichuan they came under attack from the local non-Han Chinese tribes particularly the Yi ('Lolo') people and they were subject to skirmishes with them.
 The tribes had suffered badly at the hands of GMD and viewed all Han Chinese with hostility.

 The taking of the Luding bridge at Dadu has been portrayed as the most heroic event of the Long March.
 It was not actually quite so difficult as was described but even so it was another occasion when the GMD thought they had the Red Army trapped and GMD victory inevitable.
 It was here that a Taiping Army had been trapped and annihilated 70 years previously.
 Good luck played its part, one stick of dynamite could have brought down the bridge and trapped the Communists.
 However the locals did not want to lose their precious bridge and instead they just removed some of the planking, believing that would prove an adequate defense.
-It was not, the Communists crawled over the chains that hung precariously over the surging water under gunfire to take control of the crossing.
+It was not, the Communists crawled over the chains that hung precariously over the surging water; under heavy gunfire they took control of the crossing.

 On many separate occasions the local warlords who ruled Western China, although technically loyal to GMD often made a more selfish calculation; if they attacked the Communists they risked weakening their own forces which were vital to the warlord's power, and so the attacks ordered by the GMD on the Long Marchers were often half-hearted.
-The Communists exploited these rivalries within the GMD to choose a route through the territory of the least 'loyal' warlord.
+The Communists exploited the rivalries within the GMD controled areas to choose a route through the territory of the least 'loyal' warlord.
 Mao's tactical genius mis-directed the GMD on many occasions, with a series of feints and apparent about turns he successfully hid his intended strategy leaving Chiang Kaishek continually wrong-footed.

 Many men were lost crossing the snow covered mountains of Sichuan, a high proportion of the followers were southerners unused to the bitter cold of the Great Snow Mountain 夹金山 which rises to 13,497 feet [4,114 meters].
 Many had just straw shoes for footwear.
 This was one area where they were hindered rather than aided by the local tribes.
 Starvation and fatigue took many victims.
 When they met up with the 4th Route Army they discovered that Zhang Guotao had been forced out of their Soviet area by the GMD.
 Zhang had a much larger army (40,000 compared to Mao's 10,000) and it seems he would not accept Mao's overall leadership and what should have been a great celebration turned decidedly chilly.
 Zhang's style of leadership was much closer to the GMD model, he seemed to Mao's group an opportunist warlord in the making.
 His army had not been subject to the same horrors as the 1st Route Army.
 A break in contact with Comintern's leadership in Moscow allowed the rivalry for leadership to continue between him and Mao; agreements were made only to be immediately broken.
-Mao led his much reduced 1st Route Army with some 4th Route Army personnel north to Shaanxi while Zhang took another route further west in Qinghai refusing Mao's orders to move north.
+Mao led his much reduced 1st Route Army with some 4th Route Army personnel north to Shaanxi while Zhang took a route towards Chengdu and then further west in Qinghai refusing Mao's orders to move north.
 Zhu De was apparently held against his will as hostage by Zhang although details of this are sketchy.

 The marshy grasslands of north-eastern Sichuan took a heavy toll of those who had made it so far.
 Mao describes it as his darkest hour, there was no food or clean water and the marsh was treacherous, despite being August, the nights were cold with snow and the wretched soldiers had to sleep squatting on grassy tussocks as there were no trees, no dry land, no firewood.
 The soldiers that did not starve to death took desperate measures to find sustenance.
 The local Tibetan tribes had fled leaving nothing of value behind.
 Some say that the PRC took revenge for their ill treatment when Tibet was overrun in 1951.
 As many died in the grasslands as on the high mountains.
 Zhang's column of troops turned back finding it too arduous a passage.
 Zhou Enlai and others decided to break away from Zhang to rejoin Mao.
 The First and Fourth Route armies went their separate ways.